ErikVerheul/OneBacklog/README.md

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.
 Features and pbi's are estimated in story points using the.
-A common practise is to use the Fibonacci scale.
+A common practice is to use the Fibonacci scale.
 However this is not enforced.

 <b>Feature effort estimate:</b><br />
 Both features and pbi's are estimated in story points.
 When all pbi's belonging to a feature are refined the feature effort should be the sum of the pbi efforts.
 The difference between the two shows how well the initial estimate was done.